 John M. Mugane, Director of African Languages Program

-Established in 2003, the African Language Program in the Department of African and African American Studies offers instruction in more than ten languages every semester.
+Established in 2003, the African Language Program in the Department of African and African American Studies offers instruction in more than fifteen languages every semester.
 African languages can be taken to fulfill the foreign language requirement for Harvard College.
 These languages are a core part of the African Studies Track in the Department of African and African American Studies (AAAS) and relate well to a variety of courses within Harvard College, and other constituents of Harvard University.
-All language offerings are contingent upon enrollment of at least two Harvard undergraduate students or one graduate student.
+All language offerings are contingent upon enrollment of at least three Harvard undergraduate students or one graduate student.

 African language courses provide students with literacy skills (ability to understand, speak, read and write) in the languages so that they can be functional in specific countries and regions of Africa.
 Teaching materials vary from readings on culture and news media to history and the environment.
 Classes are typically small, so thee is ample opportunity for individualized attention by the teachers.

 A serious understanding of Africa begins with language study.
 Indigenous African languages serve as road maps to understanding how social, political and economic institutions and processes develop, from kinship structures, the evolution of political offices, and trade relations, to the transfer of environmental knowledge.
 African languages are key to understanding how sub-saharan Africans understand, organize, and transmit essential knowledge to successive generations.
 All the African languages offered serve as lingua franca for large populations and are important in regional commerce, governance and development.